fuiyo/modmailbot-wiki/Installation.md

   3. Use the invite link below to invite the bot to your server(s)

 ## 4. Create a Database
 A database is required for this modmail bot.
 The bot will be storing datas such as modmail logs and bot configurations such as blocked users, snippets, and .etc.
-This modmail bot currently supports [MongoDB Atlas](https://www.mongodb.com) only.
+This modmail bot only supports [MongoDB Atlas](https://www.mongodb.com).
   1. Visit https://www.mongodb.com
   2. Create an account if you haven't already
   3. Create a database > Create a database user > Whitelist all IP's